 MOBILE NOBLES UNIT

-Meets Monthly: First Saturday of the month.
-Location varies.
+Meets Monthly: First Saturday of the month (excluding parade season) in Tangier Shrine Aladdin Room.

 Secretary: Patrick Smith